-- One counterparty agrees to report on behalf of another counterparty by prior agreement;
+- one counterparty agrees to report on behalf of another counterparty by prior agreement;

-- A trade is executed between a FC and a NFC- where the FC will be responsible and legally liable for reporting on behalf of itself and the NFC-.
+- a trade is executed between a FC and a NFC- where the FC will be responsible and legally liable for reporting on behalf of itself and the NFC-.

-Where one counterparty reports on behalf of another counterparty, or a third-party reports a contract on behalf of one or both counterparties, the report details will include the full set of details as required by each counterparty.
+Where one counterparty reports on behalf of another counterparty, or a third-party reports a trade on behalf of one or both counterparties, the report details will include the full set of details as required by each counterparty.

-What needs to be reported and to whom?
+What to report and to whom?

 Any derivative contract is required to be reported under EMIR reporting requirements, and includes:

-- Financial derivatives settled physically or in cash;
+- financial derivatives settled physically or in cash;

-- Commodity derivatives that must or may be cash settled
+- commodity derivatives that must or may be cash settled;

-- Physically settled commodity derivatives that have characteristics of other derivative financial instruments
+- physically settled commodity derivatives that have characteristics of other derivative financial instruments.

 When do reports have to be made?